PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

 Measurement Type | 44818702| Measurement Type | See Note 4 | Lab Result

 **Note 1**: For height, weight and BMI observations, insert the recorded measurement into the value_as_number field.

-**Note 2**: Systolic and diastolic pressure measurements will generate two observation records one for storing the systolic blood pressure measurement and a second for storing the diastolic blood pressure measurement.
+<a name="measurement-note-2"/>**Note 2**: Systolic and diastolic pressure measurements will generate two observation records one for storing the systolic blood pressure measurement and a second for storing the diastolic blood pressure measurement.
 Select the right SBP or DBP concept code that also represents the CORRECT recording position (supine, sitting, standing, other/unknown).
 To tie the two measurements together (the systolic BP measurement and the diastolic BP measurement records), use the FACT_RELATIONSHIP table.

 Example: Person_id = 12345 on visit_occurrence_id = 678910 had orthostatic blood pressure measurements performed in the healthcare delivery setting as follows: